top of page

 Nov-April 11:00 am – 4:00 pm

-Stop sixteen is Kiyokawa Family Orchards and they specialize in growing over 150 varieties of apples, pears, Asian pears, cherries, and stone fruit.
-Pick your own apples, cherries, and blueberries, They also have a play area for the kids with a fort built out of apple bins.
+Stop sixteen is Kiyokawa Family Orchards, and they specialize in growing over 150 varieties of apples, pears, Asian pears, cherries, and stone fruit.
+Pick your apples, cherries, and blueberries.
+They also have a play area for the kids with a fort made from apple bins.

-In 2018 the Kiyokawa Orchard was voted the number one orchard in the United States by the Readers Choice Awards.
-This is an honor that very few places receive and you defiantly need to make this place a stop on the Fruit Loop Road Trip.
-They have been in the media a lot and if you want to check out their awards here is a link to the media website:
+In 2018, the Kiyokawa Orchard was voted the number one orchard in the United States by the Readers' Choice Awards.
+This is an honor that very few places receive, and you need to make this place a stop on the Fruit Loop Road Trip.
+They have been in the media a lot, and if you want to check out their awards, here is a link to the media website:

 541-352-7115